 Before the decision was handed down, former players and TV analysts were all commenting that whatever the decision or punishment would be handed down, it would define the legacy of the Commissioner, even though he had been in the role for only a few months.
 This was a crisis situation for him!

-The Commissioner handed down a lifetime ban to the owner from attending any NBA games plus imposed the maximum fine that could be given, and promised that he would do everything in his power to force the owner to sell the team so that he wouldn’t have any further involvement with the team or the NBA.
+The Commissioner handed down a lifetime ban to the owner from attending any NBA games and imposed the maximum fine that could be given.
+He also promised he would do everything in his power to force the owner to sell the team so he wouldn’t have any further involvement with the team or the NBA.

 Using this situation as an example, here are five ways great leaders manage crisis situations so that any loss or damage to a company or brand is minimized and/or mitigated.